dennisppaul/interaktion-und-raum/docs/index.md

 Make an Appointment for an <a href="http://dm-hb.de/icdpp" style="background-color: #FF0000; color: #FFF; text-decoration: none;">Individual Critique</a>.

+Dennis P Paul has recorded a lecture which shows some of his works and gives a rough idea where he is coming from and what he has done as an interaction designer and new media artist: http://dm-hb.de/dpp-iur ( the lecture is available only to HfK and UNI students and requires an HfK login ).

+Follow Dennis P Paul on [dennisppaul@github](https://github.com/dennisppaul).

 ## Courses

 ### Winter Semester 2024/25